 Each application will be considered individually, and in accordance with the criteria outlined.
-Provided that the applicant(s) has been correctly permitted to join the Homechoice register and nominated in accordance with the Local Authority's Allocations Policy, Freebridge will consider any application in more detail, including any further supporting evidence the applicant(s) may have, at that time.
+Provided that the applicant(s) has been correctly permitted to join the local housing register and nominated in accordance with the Local Authority's Allocations Policy, Freebridge will consider any application in more detail, including any further supporting evidence the applicant(s) may have, at that time.

-All applicants refused an offer of a tenancy following a correct nomination from Homechoice may appeal the decision via our Appeals process.
+All applicants refused an offer of a tenancy following a correct nomination from a choice based lettings scheme may appeal the decision via our Appeals process.